hermahs/hermahs/README.md

 On my page you will find my finished school project and in-progress/finished personal projects.

-If can find me here:
+If you want to contact me, you can find me here:

 <a href="https://github.com/hermahs"><img src="imgs/GitHub_Logo.png" alt="github" width="150"></a> <a href="https://www.linkedin.com/in/herman-seternes-902985146/"><img src="imgs/LI-Logo.png" alt="LinkedIn" width="150"></a>